 Membership fees are charged monthly or annually – and there is usually a discount for paying for the entire year upfront.
 Annual grocery delivery memberships are the most cost-effective way to buy groceries online (but only if you use it, of course!).

-It should also be noted that some grocery delivery companies will discount fees the more that you spend.
+For example, some grocery delivery companies will discount fees the more that you spend – or with a minimum purchase amount, they may eliminate the delivery charge altogether.
 Keep in mind the thresholds when shopping online.

 Grocery Delivery: How Much To Tip?